VictorQian03/Refugee-Paper-Abstract-Relevance/README.md

 # Random Forest Classifier for Text Classification
 This code uses a Random Forest Classifier for text classification.
-The goal is to classify the relevance of paper abstracts to a research project from a dataset containing 2297 articles from an Academic Search Complete query about attitudes toward refugees and migrants.
+The goal is to classify the relevance of papers to a research project (Systematic Review) using their abstracts.
+The model is trained and tested on a dataset containing 2297 articles from an Academic Search Complete query about attitudes toward refugees and migrants.